broqit/laravel-social-auto-posting/README.md

  - 📌 Send venue to Telegram
  - 📞 Send contact to Telegram
  - 🌐 Send message with url inline keyboard to Telegram channel
- - ✨ Send text and media to Twitter
  - 🎉 Send text and media to Facebook

  ## 🔨 Installation: